Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/list/index.md

 You can set the static or dynamic text as page name.
 To set and reset dynamic text, refer [Set Expression](./../../compose-report/properties-panel/#set-expression) and [Reset Expression](./../../compose-report/properties-panel/#reset-expression) section.

+#### Document Map

+A document map is a navigational feature that displays a separate side pane with set of navigational links in hierarchical structure when you view a report.
+A user can click the content in the list, to navigate to the report page that displays that item.
+Refer [Document Map](./../../compose-report/document-map/) section to configure document map in the report design.

+You can set the static or dynamic text as value for document map property.
+To set and reset dynamic text, refer [Set Expression](./../../compose-report/properties-panel/#set-expression) and [Reset Expression](./../../compose-report/properties-panel/#reset-expression) section.

+#### Bookmark

+Bookmark links allows the users to navigate to different parts of a SSRS report.
+You can add bookmarks to each textbox, image, table or chart or to the unique group values displayed in a tablix which can direct the users to specified locations in the report.
+The value of bookmark property can be your own strings or an expression.
+Refer [Bookmark](./../../compose-report/bookmark/) section to configure bookmark in the report design.

+You can set the static or dynamic text as value for bookmark property.
+To set and reset dynamic text, refer [Set Expression](./../../compose-report/properties-panel/#set-expression) and [Reset Expression](./../../compose-report/properties-panel/#reset-expression) section.

 #### Custom attributes

 This property can be used to set the values for list report item custom properties.
 To create and assign values for custom properties using properties panel refer [Custom Properties](./../../compose-report/common-properties/#custom-properties) section.